 The alternative is certainly not to call it quits and raise the white flag to time.
 By injecting fillers, the skin becomes naturally plump.
 The sugar breaks down naturally in your body, giving you the opportunity to repeat the treatment according to your different features, preserving the authentic appeal.

 2- Facial Contouring Surgery

 Owing to Angelina Jolie’s sharp features, the world has come to swoon over masculine bone structures.
 More definition and high prominence in facial features is the look of the era.
-With conventional methods, achieving defined facial structures requires the altering of the facial bone to achieve the sharp look.
+With conventional methods, achieving defined facial structures requires the altering of the facial bone to achieve a sharp look.
 However, because with time your face evolves, the results look rather plastic.

 With fillers, you can achieve a jawline sharp enough to cut through diamonds without the need of modifying or altering your jaw bone or the skin around it.
 Fillers can apply more volume around the jawline and create the illusion of hollow cheeks with authenticity.

 Another Instagram trend is full lips which have skyrocketed in desirability in recent years.
 Instead of silicone injections that often lead to permanent plastic results, fillers are stealing the spotlight.
 With the ability to increase volume in certain areas, you have the opportunity to not only augment the volume of your lips but the design and shape of it.
 You could eliminate a Cupid’s arrow or make it prominent, you could make your lips equal in size or different as you like.

 The following table will summarize the botox VS filler into set of key differences.

 Lip Augmentation – Cheekbone Definition